Medicaid Planning — Nursing Home

 Because the Medicaid rules vary somewhat from state to state and are fairly strict and complicated, working with an elder law attorney will help people gain maximum value from their assets while still qualifying for Medicaid assistance.
 Our office also goes the extra mile in making sure that the protected assets are properly titled and have the appropriate beneficiary designations.
 If appropriate, we also update the estate planning of the at-home spouse (in married cases) to ensure that the protected assets do not pass to the Medicaid recipient spouse in the event that the at-home spouse passes away before the Medicaid recipient spouse (as these assets may cause Medicaid to be discontinued for the surviving spouse).

-Medicaid Planning — At Home (Aged & Disabled Waiver)
+Medicaid Planning — At Home (Medicaid Waivers)

 Qualifying for Medicaid Assistance

-If your health requires that you should be in a nursing home to receive appropriate care, or if you’ve been approved for an Aged & Disabled Waiver, you should evaluate your financial eligibility to receive Medicaid benefits.
 A single or widowed person should have countable assets of no more than $2,000.00 by the last moment of the last day of the month to qualify for Medicaid benefits beginning on the first day of the next month.
 Certain assets are exempt, meaning they do not count towards the $2,000.00 asset limit.
 For instance, one vehicle of any value is exempt.
 The home is exempt as long as it’s listed for sale or for rent (it doesn’t need to be actually sold or rented within a particular time frame, merely listed for sale or for rent).
+If you are living in the home while receiving Medicaid Waiver services, then it doesn’t need to be for sale or for rent in order to be exempt.
 Personal items within the home are generally exempt, including jewelry and wedding rings.
 Our office has years of experience in helping clients to protect the maximum amount of assets while spending down to $2,000.00 to qualify for Medicaid benefits.
 Generally, we can protect 50% or more of the countable assets in single or widowed cases.

 Each case is unique in its own ways.
 Our Medicaid planners have years of experience in working closely with SWIRCA & MORE, Indiana Family & Social Services Administration, and local nursing homes as we seek to attain Medicaid eligibility for our clients.
 Call us today for a free consultation with our asset protection team to discuss Medicaid planning options for you, or a loved one.